 And there and then, within just a couple of hours of landing, we enjoyed the first of the many wonderful ‘Slow Moments’ this beautiful region offered up over the ensuing fortnight.
 The two horses stayed close for a good ten minutes, before splashing away to rejoin the others.
 This photo, in which the horses simply couldn’t have posed any better, is my favourite for its sense of intimacy and symmetry.
 But the image has undoubtedly been enhanced still further by the painting, which has captured the moment perfectly.”

-Fast forward, then, to part two of our tale, when we received an email from Inntraveller Sue Levitch, who had come across Andy’s photograph while browsing our Cycling brochure.
+Fast forward, then, to part two of this tale, when Inntraveller Sue Levitch came across Andy’s photograph while browsing Inntravel's Cycling brochure.

 Sue explains: “My husband and I have enjoyed several cycling holidays with Inntravel, and we always look forward to leafing through the new brochures when they arrive.
 They are always so attractive and beautifully presented, and, as an amateur artist always looking for new subjects to paint, I often gain inspiration from the photographs as well.
 I was really taken by the lovely image I saw of two horses in the Camargue.
 I felt it really captured the feeling of the freedom of the wild horses enjoying the warmth of the sun on their backs.
 After I’d completed the painting, I contacted Inntravel to see if they would mind me entering it into a local competition…”